 - Lay the sticky side down onto the back side of the carbon fiber sheet and press into place.
-Apply it carefully – the adhesive is very strong and you won’t have a chance to try again.
+Apply it carefully – the adhesive is really strong.
+You won’t have a second chance to reposition it.

-- Gently heat the adhesive sheet with a hair dryer, hot gun, or place in the oven on low heat until warm (or approximately 100oF).
+- Gently heat the adhesive sheet with a hair dryer or hot gun.

 - Apply the carbon fiber to the desired surface and press into place.

 That’s it!
 Pretty simple.
 The heat’s the real secret to creating the best possible bond.
 Just be careful not to overheat.